-In today’s episode, Ryan is joined for the first time by his wife, Allison Gray, who is a Senior Neurology Resident, her last year of residency at Massachusetts General Hospital and Brigham and Women’s Hospital in Boston. https://medicalschoolhq.net/about/
+In today’s episode, I’m joined for the first time by my wife, Dr. Allison Gray.
+Allison is a Senior Neurology Resident at Massachusetts General Hospital and Brigham and Women’s Hospital in Boston.

-A senior high school student sent in a very personal email describing her dream of becoming a doctor along with her struggles in life.
-She also posed two questions, being:
+Today we’re answering an email from a senior high school student who sent us describing her dream of becoming a doctor and her struggles in life.
+She also posed two questions:

-- What qualities are essential to have in order to get through medical school?
+- What qualities are essential to have in order to succeed in medical school?

 - Do you really have to be academically gifted and grow up in an advantaged family?

-In response to these questions, Ryan and Allison came up with a list of qualities that would help students through medical school and even through undergraduate, residency, and beyond.
+In response to these questions, we came up with a list of qualities that would help students through medical school and even through undergraduate, residency, and beyond.

 10 Traits You Need to Succeed in Medical School

-- Self-discipline comes from your own motivation or parents and teachers
+- Self-discipline can come from your own motivation or can be instilled by parents and teachers.

-- As a medical student and physician, you agree to become a life long learner and you need to discipline to be able to study and keep studying.
+- As a medical student and physician, you’re a lifelong learner, and you need the discipline to be able to keep studying.

-- Discipline is important to learn on an ongoing basis so you can serve the patients you’re taking care of
+- Discipline is important to practice on an ongoing basis, so you can serve the patients you’re taking care of.

-- The journey to become a doctor is a long road and even as a physician.
+- The journey to become a doctor is a long road.

-- Keep pushing yourself even when it gets hard.
+- You need to be able to keep pushing yourself even when it gets hard.

-- Pick yourself up after each problem you encounter and move on.
+- You need to pick yourself up after each problem you encounter and move on.

-- It’s not how you fall but how you pick yourself back up.
+- It’s not how many times you fall that matters but how many times you pick yourself back up.

-- Remember that medical school is a very big investment so you have to keep pushing yourself.
+- Remember that medical school is a very big investment.
+You’ve already come so far.
+You have to keep pushing yourself.

-- You run into arrogant people in medical school and think they’re the “best thing since sliced bread.”
+- You’ll run into some arrogant people in medical school who think they’re the best thing since sliced bread.

 - Learn how to be humble and how to be a good team player.

-- Challenge yourself to be the best but realize there are other people around you that have skills and knowledge.
+- Challenge yourself to be the best, but realize there are other people around you who have skills and knowledge.

-- It’s impossible to know everything and you have to rely on other people – There is “too much to know” all by yourself so you have to work as a team.
+- In medicine, there is too much to know all by yourself, so you have to work as a team.

-- A skill you need to hone even when still in high school such as working in study groups
+- This is a skill you need to hone even when still in high school by doing things like working in study groups.

 - Participate and do whatever it takes to help out with patient care.